laristra/flecsph/README.md

 For the input file we are using the H5hut format.
 Headers containts general informations like:

-- Number of particles
+- Number of particles: "nparticles"
+- Dimension: "dimension"
+- Timestep: "timestep"
+- Is fixed timestep used ? "fixed_timestep"

+Not implemented yet:
-- Dimension
+- Physics constants ????
+- Different files output ???
+Talk to Oleg for that

 Then for each Step we save: